The history of Credit Cards in the 80s and 90s

 How did credit card machines back in the 1980s work?

 The customer would sign the form.
 The clerk would compare the two signatures.
-The clerk would take off the binding slip holding the three copies if all were fine.
+The clerk would remove the binding slip holding the three copies if all were fine.
 One copy would be given to the customer, one to the merchant, and the third to the card issuer.
 Still, thefts would take place.
 Robbers would break into malls and access thousands of cards with signatures on the carbon paper.
 Today’s cards are well protected with double authentication and other safety measures.

 All about credit cards in the 90s

-The credit card industry underwent a significant transformation in the 1990s.
-In the early 1990s, there were only a few hundred million credit cards in circulation.
-By the decade’s end, that number had grown to over a billion.
-Credit cards became an essential part of everyday life in the 1990s.
 They were used for everything from buying groceries to booking airline tickets.
 In the early part of the decade, credit cards were primarily used by businesses and wealthy individuals.
-But credit cards had become much more widely available by the decade’s end.
+But credit cards had become more widely available by the decade’s end.
 This made them an essential tool for many consumers.
 The increased use of credit cards in the 1990s was due to several factors.

-First, the economyOpens in a new tab. was booming during this period.
+First, the economy was booming during this period.
 This led to more people having disposable income.

 Second, credit cards became much more widely accepted in the 1990s.
 This made them a convenient way to pay for purchases.